-Prof. Dato' Dr. Chua Hock Hoo (Non-Executive Director) PhD, MBA, CA(M), FCPA, FCMA, FTII, CFP

-Dr Chua qualified as a professional accountant from the Chartered Institute of Management Accountants (UK) in 1993.
+Dato' Dr. Chua Hock Hoo (Non-Executive Director) PhD, MBA, CA(M), FCPA, FCMA, FTII, CFP Dr Chua qualified as a professional accountant from the Chartered Institute of Management Accountants (UK) in 1993.
 He obtained Doctorate in Knowledge Management (PHD) from University of Malaya in 2012 and Master of Business Administration (MBA) from Oklahoma City University, USA in 1995.
 He had successfully completed the 5th Asean Senior Management Development Program organized by Harvard Business School Alumni Club of Malaysia on 7 July 2013.

 Dr Chua distinguished himself in practice as an auditor, licensed liquidator and a tax consultant.
 He is the cofounder and currently the Managing Partner of Cheng & Co, a Chartered Accountants firm in Malysia.
-He has been appointed as an Adjunct Professor of UNITAR International University since January 2014.
+He has been appointed as an Adjunct Professor of UNITAR International University since January 2014, University Kebangasaan Malaysia 2019, Oklahoma City University (USA) 2017 and Universiti Malaysia Sabah 2024.
 He is a member of the Malaysian Institute of Accountants, Malaysian Institute of Taxation and Financial Planning Association of Malaysia, a fellow member of the Chartered Institute of Management Accountants (UK), a fellow member of CPA Australia, and an associate member of the Institute of Internal Auditors Malaysia.
 He is also a member of Harvard Business School Alumni Club of Malaysia.

-Directorships held in other listed entities during the past 3 years - None
+Directorships held in other listed entities during the past 3 years - CC International Berhad (Bursa)

-Raja Mohd Azmi bin Raja Razali (Alternative representing Hock Hoo Chua)
+Raja Mohd Azmi Bin Raja Razali (Alternative representing Dato' Dr. Chua Hock Hoo)

 Mr Razali is a former Group Chief Financial Officer of AirAsia and Chief Executive Officer of AirAsia between 2001 and 2007.
-Currently a director of Malaysia listed company Masterskill Education Group Berhad and Executive Chairman of private property development group Mainstay Holdings Sdn Bhd (owner of Space U8 Shopping Complex).
+Formerly he was also a director of Malaysia listed company Masterskill Education Group Berhad and Executive Chairman of private property development group Mainstay Holdings Sdn Bhd (owner of Space U8 Shopping Complex).